kai-tub/bigearthnet_encoder/docs/10_squirrel_thoughts.md

 - So the shard access can be easily randomized.
 - `shuffle_item_buffer` is size of the buffer used to shuffle items after items are fetched.
 - Are multiple shards unpacked?

+With `SplitByWorker` and a PyTorch dataloader, the keys are split according to their rank.

 ## Data shuffling in detail
 ```{figure} images/squirrel_shuffle.svg